okeshawarz/prospectus/keshawarz_prospectus_v2.md

 The particularly urban process of agglomeration features heavily into this account.
 I begin with the observation that neoclassical treatments of urban growth have, since John Bates Clark, excluded land as a particular factor of production.
 Without accounting for the role of landlords, any account of the role of rents in urban growth (which, for obvious reasons, is likely to be quite large) will likely to be insufficient.
-I follow this with a presentation of the classical political economy thought on land rents and growth, followed by a formal presentation of a broadly Marxian-Georgiest account of growth and distribution in an urban economy.
+I follow this with a presentation of the classical political economy thought on land rents and growth, followed by a formal presentation of a broadly Marxian-Georgist account of growth and distribution in an urban economy.

 \endgroup

 ## Research Questions

-\begin{wrapfigure}[12]{r}{0.4\textwidth}
-\includegraphics[width=0.4\textwidth,keepaspectratio]{images/marxcomic.png}
-\end{wrapfigure}

 1. To what extent are gains from public goods and productivity increases captured by landlords?